Nick-H-1234/SpaceSim/README.md

 As an example, running the program with the arguments "3.154e+7 86400 planets.txt" will simulate Earth, Mars, Venus and Mercury orbiting the Sun for a one-year period across 24-hour timesteps.

-The input files are formatted the same way to contain the number of bodies, n, the size of the simulation space, and then a row of data per body which contains: y co-ordinate, y co-ordinate, x velocity component, y velocity component, mass, and image filename for that body.
+The input files are formatted the same way to contain the number of bodies, the size of the simulation space, and then a row of data per body which contains: y co-ordinate, y co-ordinate, x velocity component, y velocity component, mass, and image filename for that body.
 The units are in m, m/s, and kg respectively.